LShafer/weatherpy/README.md

 ## Data Analysis and Conclusions

 1 - The highest temperatures are located in the cities closest to the equator (latitudes closest to 0).
-The lowest temperatures are found in the cities nearest the poles (highest and lowest latitudes).
+The lowest temperatures are found in the cities nearest the poles (highest and lowest latitudes). <br>
-2 - Cloud cover seems to have no relationship to the latitude and it has a nearly equal spread across all latitudes and cloudiness percentages.
+2 - Cloud cover seems to have no relationship to the latitude and it has a nearly equal spread across all latitudes and cloudiness percentages. <br>
 3 - Humidity appears to have a wide variety across the latitudes, but the lowest values seem to concentrated between -40 and +40 degrees from the equator.
-This could possibly be an area for further investigation.
+This could possibly be an area for further investigation. <br>

 ## Background